 The methods above described two general approaches to interval testing: \begin{itemize} \item Use the censor times to specify the intervals \item Specify the intervals yourself (``extension to specified intervals") \end{itemize}

 In example 1, we focus on the first approach only.
-In the second example, both approaches are described.
-Note that the two test statistics (\ref{TS}) can be used in either approach.

-For our examples, we use real world overall survival data for melanoma as is described in \cite{Freeman}.
-Example 1, uses the `Dabrafenib' treatment arm of the BREAK-3 trial\cite{BREAK3}.
-Example 2, uses the `Dabrafenib+Trametinib' treatment arm of the COMBI-d trial\cite{COMBI-d}.
+In example 2, both approaches are described.
+For examples 1 and 2, we use real world overall survival data for melanoma from Freeman et al \cite{Freeman}.
+Example 1 uses the `Dabrafenib' treatment arm of the BREAK-3 trial \cite{BREAK3}.
+Example 2 uses the `Dabrafenib+Trametinib' treatment arm of the COMBI-d trial \cite{COMBI-d}.
 All data and code is available on Github \href{https://github.com/Ben-L-Stats/BITsurv}{here.}